Prairie Oyster: Biography

 Prairie Oyster formed in 1974 in Toronto.
 As a trio, consisting of singer/bassist Russell deCarle (born 31 May 1954), guitarist Keith Glass (born 1952) and steel guitarist Dennis Delorme, they toured and performed on television, but did not record.

 The band's name is taken from a slang term for bison, cattle, or sheep testicles.
 (See also the Wikipedia article on Rocky Mountain Oysters.)

+Their early music appeared in the 1978 short documentary film Heavy Horse Pull.

 They subsequently broke up in 1978.

 In 1982, the band reunited, adding fiddler John P. Allen, keyboardist Joan Besen and drummer John Adames to the lineup.
 Bruce Moffat soon replaced Adames, and the group released its debut album, Oyster Tracks, in 1986 on Stony Plain Records.
 The album found its way to RCA Records executive Joe Galante, who signed the group after seeing them perform.
 RCA wanted the band to change their name, but they were already too well known.
 Prairie Oyster was named Country Group or Duo of the Year at the Juno Awards in 1986 and 1987.